 I am honored to be a part of the Family Partnership Charter School Family.
 I love working with our FPCS families to help them determine the best ways to educate their children while discovering how fun learning can be.
 Welcome to FPCS!

-Working at FPCS has allowed me to home school my own children while pursuing what I love, which is to teach math and support parents who choose to home school.
-I have home schooled my children since my oldest started school and she will be graduating this year from FPCS.
 I believe home schooling is the best gift we can give our children.
-I also like helping parents become more confident in their ability to teach their children.
-I believe parents know their children better than anyone else and with the partnership of teachers they become the best teacher to their children.
+I also love helping parents become more confident in their ability to teach their children.
+I believe parents know their children better than anyone else and with the partnership of a sponsor teacher, they can become the best teacher to their children.
 I would love to get a chance to visit with you as you embark on this wonderful journey of homeschooling.

 I enjoy camping, biking, hiking, rock climbing, gardening and making jewelry.
 I find these things, when I make time for them, bring me joy and balance in life.
 Finding what we love in life is a blessing.
 I hope you find homeschooling a blessing for you and your children!

-I am thrilled to be able to continue the FPCS Enrichment Program for a third year as well as adding sponsoring families to my repertoire.
+I am thrilled to be able to continue the FPCS Enrichment Program for a fourth year.
 I am honored to support and partner with parents who are highly motivated and passionate about providing a well-rounded education for their children.
-I'm looking forward to another great school year and getting to know all our new staff and families.
+I'm looking forward to another great school year!

 I have worked for Anchorage School District since 2005.
 In my time with ASD, I have worked as a classroom teacher, Educational Technology Specialist/IT Collaborator, and as a Teacher Expert in STEM Science, and now a sponsor teacher for Family Partnership.
 I am also on the ASTE (Alaska Society for Technology in Education) Board and Apple Distinguished Educator.